 Community Forest Advisory Team

 The purpose of the Community Forest Advisory Team (CFAT) is to provide input, and advice, on the various activities and management decisions for Newberry Woods Community Forest (NWCF); retain community support; and bring the voices of the community to the long-term management and use of NWCF.
-The CFAT will work under the guidance of GPC staff and the GPC Stewardship Committee.
-The CFAT will be a small team composed of community members and professionals with direct connection to the Newberry Woods community, GPC’s working region, and/or various activities and management that will take place in NWCF.
+The CFAT works under the guidance of GPC staff and the GPC Stewardship Committee, and is a small team composed of community members and professionals with direct connection to the Newberry Woods community, GPC’s working region, and/or various activities and management that will take place in NWCF.
 The Community Forest Advisory Team has been convened for 2023, however if you are interested in learning more, you can email Micaela Petrini, Stewardship Coordinator, at firstname.lastname@example.org or submit your information via the form below, which is checked quarterly.

 GPC is in the process of planning public access to this preserve.
 Until planning is finalized, the public is allowed to use the preserve for hiking and wildlife viewing only.
 If you’re interested in visiting this community forest with our staff, check out our events page and join us for an upcoming event.
 For more information on public access restrictions and planning, see the Interim Plan below.